Dr. Christian Möstl

 Hannah T. Rüdisser, MSc

-Email CV (PDF) web GitHub LinkedIn Scholar ORCID
+Email CV (PDF) personal homepage GitHub LinkedIn Scholar Bluesky ORCID

 Maike Bauer, MSc

 Maike Bauer joined the Austrian Space Weather Office in September 2022.
-She is currently working on her PhD and is mainly focused on using multi-spacecraft imaging data from e.g. STEREO or Solar Orbiter, as well as applying machine learning techniques to improve the prediction of CMEs.
+She is currently pursuing her PhD, focusing on the application of machine learning techniques to spacecraft imaging data to improve CME forecasting, as well as the validation and refinement of existing forecasting models.
+She developed the STRUDL pipeline to automatically detect, segment, and track CMEs in STEREO-HI data.
+In addition, she contributes to the multi-hazard initiative AMAS operated by GeoSphere Austria, where she monitors current space weather conditions.
 Maike received her MSc in Physics from the University of Graz in 2021.
-Her previous research work was done under the supervision of Dr. Tanja Amerstorfer and focused on assessing the performance of real-time heliospheric imager data for the prediction of CMEs.
+Her previous research, conducted under the supervision of Dr. Tanja Amerstorfer, assessed the performance of real-time heliospheric imager data for CME prediction.

 Email ORCID LinkedIn GitHub ResearchGate